mmbman/Katagiri/1979-06-11-Fukanzazengi-Talk-3.md

 **Katagiri**: Not automatic, sometimes. *[He chuckles.]* Not automatic.
 No.

-It’s not open to everybody [automatically].
-Only the person selected among the human beings can do this automatically.
-You can get into the third type of zazen practice; that is, you can do it.
+[The arhat’s practice is] not open to everybody.
+Only the person selected among the human beings can do this.
+Automatically, you can get into the third type of zazen practice; that is, you can do it.
 But not everybody, because everybody has different karmas.

-But, it is not the object of criticism given by us, because if I look [at the arhat’s] life in this world: his life is happy, wonderful, because he entered [nirvana](glossary#nirvana).
-Wonderful.
+But it is not the object of our criticism, because if I look [at the arhat’s] life in this world, his life is happy, because he entered [nirvana](glossary#nirvana): wonderful.
 So, better than nothing.
 If you can enter nirvana, drinking just one cup of juice every day: wonderful.
 And when you can wait for death, peacefully: wonderful.
 It’s very wonderful.

-So [normally] there is no chance to come back to the [samsaric](glossary#samsara) world.
+So [not only] there is no chance to come back to the [samsaric](glossary#samsara) world.

 **Same person**: They don’t?

 **Katagiri**: No. They’re just a river: practicing, waiting for death.
-But a [Bodhisattva](glossary#bodhisattva) and [tathāgata](glossary#tathāgata) are a little different.
+But a [bodhisattva](glossary#bodhisattva) and [tathāgata](glossary#tathāgata) are a little different.

 #### 1:27:13

 **Same person**: What about *[unintelligible]*, Roshi?
-Based on what you were saying about karma, and dropping off [mind] ... ?
+Based on what you were saying about karma, and dropping off [mind]?
 Does that relate to your talk?

-**Katagiri**: Oh, of course, it’s related.
+**Katagiri**: Of course, it’s related.
 Of course.

 **Same person**: Well, maybe sometime *[unintelligible]*

 *[Laughter.]*

-**Katagiri**: That’s a good goal for you: think of it.
-That’s a big “homework assignment”. *[He laughs.]* Because really, you can think of your whole life.
+**Katagiri**: That’s a good goal for you: think about it.
+That’s a big “homework assignment”. *[He laughs.]* [An assignment] you can think of your whole life.

-#### 1:28:55

-Well actually, briefly speaking – if you want to reach the other shore, let’s take one step, huh? shikantaza, okay?
+Well actually, briefly speaking – if you want to reach the other shore, let’s take one step, huh?
+Shikantaza, okay?
 Just take one step. *[He snaps his fingers.]* It’s a very simple practice: let’s take one step. *[There is a loud sound of an engine as a vehicle accelerates and passes by.]* But we do this mostly.
 On the other shore, *go* and gassho are included, simultaneously.
 This is one step.
 That is shikantaza.

-So, there are many ways to take one step.
+There are many ways to take one step.
 Everyone is different and takes one step in a different way, don’t you think so?
 Everyone takes even one step in a different way.
-So, somebody takes one step and immediately stumbles over; somebody enjoys it very much; somebody always suffers; and somebody has sadness and is pensive – lots of types of one step.
+Somebody takes one step and immediately stumbles; somebody enjoys it very much; somebody always suffers; and somebody has sadness and is pensive... lots of types of one step.
 So, how to take one step in the *best* way?
-That is [the practice].
+That is *[unintelligible]*.
 I don’t know.
 But we know we can do one step.

 Can you see the difference?
-If you aim at just one step, or, if you aim at this shore in the long life in the time process, from this shore to the other shore – we see this.
-If you focus on just the goal, and the main purpose of life is to meet this goal – the lifestyle becomes different.
+If you aim at just one step, or if you aim at this shore in the long range in the time process, from this shore to the other shore, we see [the difference].
+If you focus on just the goal, and the main purpose of life is to reach this goal, the lifestyle becomes different.
 Do you understand?
-Because it’s different – because you want *this* goal.
-For this, in order to reach this goal, you have to struggle for life.
-Creating many things, trying to do many things, and successes, failures; many things.
+It’s different because you want this goal, and in order to reach this goal, you have to struggle for life.
+Creating many things, trying to do many things, and [having] successes, failures; many things.
 And then you reach the goal, and immediately you have to start to do something again, in order to reach the new goal.
 So always there is a struggle.
-Whatever you have been struggling for, it’s a distraction.
+What you have struggling for is a distraction.
 This is very common – the dualistic world.

 So in modern civilization, we can have a better life.
 The better life we aim at is sort of a goal.
-But it’s not a goal; already it’s still [suffering](glossary#suffering).
+But it’s not a goal, already: it’s still [suffering](glossary#suffering).
 We suffer from the goal.
-Maybe we have reached [the goal, but we are] still struggling.
+[Maybe we have reached the goal, but we are] still struggling.
 That is really distraction.

 #### 1:31:53